Vote NO to RE-ZONING 15 Acres on Historic LaRoche Ave from Single-Family to Multi-Family

 0 have signed.
 Let’s get to 1,000!

 Late last year, housing developers purchased the Woo property – set among six single family homes that face LaRoche, just north of Riverview and south of Herb River Bend.
 They are now requesting a re-zoning from R-1 (single family) to R-3-5 (multi-family at 5 units per acre) for 6705, 6609 & 0 LaRoche Avenue; 6714 Howard Foss Drive.
 That would amount to 57 units on the ~15 acres that they have amassed.
-MPC staff has indicated that they are recommending approval to the Planning Commission at the next meeting on Tuesday, April 3 (NEW DATE: Tuesday, May 15 @ 1:30).
+MPC staff has indicated that they are recommending approval to the Planning Commission at the next meeting on Tuesday, June 26 at 1:30.
 We strongly urge the Planning Commissioners to deny the application.

 We, as nearby community members and residents who deeply care about the natural beauty and slow-paced character of this area, collectively oppose the re-zoning.
 We request that the current R-1 zoning be maintained for the following reasons: